KnowOneActual/Project_Starter_Script/README.md

     ./start-project.sh
     ```

-The script will then guide you through the setup process, asking for the project name, primary language, and other preferences.
+The script will then guide you through the setup process, asking for the project name, `.gitignore` preference, and other details.

 ### Using the `start-work.sh` Script